top of page

 Stefan Jurgens

-• May 7
+• May 7, 2025

-• 2 min read
+• 3 min read

-Life loves curve-balls.
 Like yesterday, when workers ruptured a pipe in my yard while upgrading water lines.
 "Oh no, I don’t know what to do!"
 Panic surged: heart racing, mind spiralling.
 "What now?"
 But within hours, the crew had it fixed.

 Those chaotic minutes reminded me that stressors are inevitable, but how we respond is always a choice.
 I paused.
 I took a slow breath and acknowledged: "I’m okay.
 This isn’t an emergency.
 Help is here."

-That shift—from fear to clarity—wasn’t luck.
+That shift from fear to clarity wasn’t luck.
 It was a choice.
 And it’s a choice we all have, whether facing a burst pipe, a work crisis, or a personal setback.

-Staying calm isn’t about perfection—it’s about pausing long enough to ask: "Will I let panic drive me, or will I choose clarity?"
+Staying calm isn’t about perfection.
+It’s about pausing long enough to ask: "Will I let panic drive me, or will I choose clarity?"

 Why Stress Overwhelms Us (And How to Shift)

 When stress hits, our brains alert, "Worst-case scenario ahead!"
-It’s biology—an ancient survival reflex shouting "Fight!
+It’s biology, an ancient survival reflex shouting "Fight!
 Flee!
-Freeze! " But modern stressors (a flooded yard, a missed deadline, a disagreement) rarely need primal reactions.
+Freeze!"
+But modern stressors (a flooded yard, a missed deadline, a disagreement) rarely need primal reactions.
 They need intentional responses.
 The problem?
 Stress clouds our ability to see the difference.

-Here’s the secret: Between the stressor and your reaction, there’s a tiny, powerful space—a chance to choose.
-That space is where resilience is born.
+Here’s the secret: Between the stressor and your reaction, there’s a tiny, powerful space where you get to choose.

 3 Practical Ways to Choose Calm